-- 1. Send a DRECOMPACT index action to the DIH to compress the connected IDOL Servers (see Compact the IDOL Servers, on the previous page). - 2.
+- 1. Send a DRECOMPACT index action to the DIH to compress the connected IDOL Servers (see Compact the IDOL Servers, above). - 2.
 Send the following action from your Web browser to copy all the IDOL Server .DB files to a new location: